Study opportunities across Europe with YUFE

 Professor Maria Cristina Fumagalli Department of Literature, Film and Theatre Studies

-Undergraduate and postgraduate students can apply if they will still be registered Essex students in 2024-2025.
+Undergraduate and postgraduate students can apply while they are registered at the University of Essex.
 All students studying at a YUFE university must have an English language level of B2 or higher.

 For in-person study, undergraduate students must have a minimum mark of 50 in their first year.